ezekg/example-python-license-validation/README.md

-# Example Machine Activation
+# Example License Validation

-This is an example of a typical machine activation flow written in Python.
+This is an example of how to validate a license key using Keygen's API.
-You may of course choose to implement a different flow if required - this only serves as an example implementation.

 ## Running the example